CassandraTolton/Coding-Blog/README.md

 # Coding-Blog
-  A daily blog of my coding habits, progress, and learning experiences
+  A daily blog of my coding habits, progress, and learning experiences i really suck at updating

 ## Goals for end of the year (2021):
  - [ ] Finish Portfolio
      - [ ] Add projects, descriptions and links
+     - [ ] rework the entire site to show more personality
+     - [ ] update and rewrite resume to include projects and volunteer work ive done
      - [ ] Upload to hosting site
  - [ ] Finish 2 projects
      - [ ] Simple Desktop application that will track coding progress and journaling.
 (GUI)
-     - [ ] a full Hotel booking application that will be a full stack project. backend will be C#, front end will be JavaScript.
+     - [ ] phonebook application that uses wpf C# .net framework (backend and gui)
  - [X] Finish current Python course
  - [ ] Take a UI/UX course
+ - [ ] go through the neetcode 150 by the end of the year

+#2021
 ## November 14, 2021
 *Setting up Github Journal and updating Portfolio*